Preceptor Handbook

 Addressing internship challenges

 Most internship experiences are life changing and truly develop our students professionally as they enter their chosen career.
 On occasion, some students and preceptors do not find out until later that this internship is not a good organizational fit.
 And, as a result, both parties involved become increasingly unsatisfied with their experience.
 The Field Office within the School of Public Health is a resource to help you mitigate these situations.
 Keep in mind, the student did sign a student agreement which stipulates they can be removed from the internship for violating any intern site rules and regulations.
-Please notify the University immediately if problems start to arise.
-In turn, if the student feels they are not getting the site support they need to be successful in their internship, or they feel unsafe or uncomfortable, they are within their right to consult the University to be removed from their internship.
+Please notify the Field Office immediately if problems start to arise.
+In turn, if the student feels they are not getting the site support they need to be successful in their internship, or they feel unsafe or uncomfortable, they are within their right to consult their instructor to be removed from their internship.

 All situations are different and will be addressed on a case-by-case basis.